gulundin/gulundin.github.io/_posts/2019-10-26-di-frameworks-are-dynamic-binding.md

     runReaderT (doMoreStuff "In test: ") testEnv
 {% endhighlight %}

-By using reader monads we have avoided having to pass around the `Env` explicitly, however, this came at the price of having to use monad transformers.
-Honestly, the reader monad solution does have a lot of nice properties, but I don't think they are worth having to struggle to get my code to compile.
+By using a reader monad we avoid having to pass the `Env` around, however, the price we pay is having to use monad transformers.
+Honestly, reader monads do have a lot of nice properties, but I don't think they are worth the inevitable fight with the type checker.
 I only have around 6 months of full time experience with Haskell and I fully expect that this would turn into a non-problem after a few years more.
 But do I want to put in that time?
-Can I get my friends to put in that time?
+Can I get my friends and co-workers to put in that time?

 ## Explicit dynamic scoping
 Some lexically scoped programming languages, like Perl and most Lisps, allow us to explicitly